ATeXTeam/INSTANT-XS/README.md

 ## INSTRUCTIONS!!!
-STEP-1:- Go to INSTALL.msi in the repositry and click download.
+STEP-1:- Go to v0.1.msi in the repositry and click download.

 STEP-2:- Install the app and you are done!